keras-team/keras-io/templates/keras_nlp/index.md

-# KerasNLP
+# KerasHub

-<a class="github-button" href="https://github.com/keras-team/keras-nlp" data-size="large" data-show-count="true" aria-label="Star keras-team/keras-nlp on GitHub">Star</a>
+<a class="github-button" href="https://github.com/keras-team/keras-hub" data-size="large" data-show-count="true" aria-label="Star keras-team/keras-hub on GitHub">Star</a>

-KerasNLP is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
+KerasHub is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
 Built on Keras 3, these models, layers, metrics, and tokenizers can be trained and serialized in any framework and re-used in another without costly migrations.

-KerasNLP supports users through their entire development cycle.
+KerasHub supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights when used out-of-the-box and are easily customizable when more control is needed.